 Antalya is a Turkish city on the Mediterranean Sea.
 Today the area is called the Turkish Riviera because of the long sandy beaches.
 Antalyas Old Town is mostly situated above a steep coast.
 The important seaport in the south of the city is Konyaaltı beach.

 Antalya is the capital of the province of the same name.
 Half of its population live in the city of Antalya.
-Today, Antalya is the center of a rapidly growing tourist branch on the Turkish Riviera, visited by more than 2.5 million tourists every year.
+Today, Antalya is the center of a rapidly growing tourist branch on the Turkish Riviera It is visited by more than 2.5 million tourists every year.
 There are over 20,000 permanent residents in the region.

 In the numerous new suburbs around Antalya, housing construction is being advanced according to modern standards.
 Nearly each of these settlements has a mosque and a shopping center as well as good transport links to the center.